iooops/samples-web-apis/README.md

 ## The Platform API Demo

-The platform.js script is a ndoe script that reads from your environment variables to get its configuration.
+The platform.js script is a Node.js script that reads from your environment variables to get its configuration.
 Prior to running this sample you need to add the following environmental variables (unix example provided):

 ```
-> export platform_api_app_id=00000000-0000-0000-0000-000000000000
+> export LAYER_APP_UUID=00000000-0000-0000-0000-000000000000
-> export platform_api_bearer_token=Your Token Here
+> export LAYER_PLATFORM_API_TOKEN=<token>
 ```

-If you don't have a Platfrom API Bearer token, you can create one on the Developer Dashboard, in the **Keys** section.
+If you don't have a Platfrom API Bearer token, you can create one in the [Developer Dashboard](https://developer.layer.com), in the **Keys** section.

 Once everything is setup, you can run